Allegations of biological warfare in the Korean War: Allegations

-Upon release the prisoners of war repudiated their confessions which they said had been extracted by torture.
+Upon release the prisoners of war repudiated their confessions, which they said had been extracted by torture.
 However, the retractions happened in front of military cameras after the United States government threatened to charge the POWs with treason for cooperating with their captors.
-When Kenneth Enoch, one of the former POWs who retracted his confession, was tracked down in 2010 by Al Jazeera reporters he denied being ill-treated or indoctrinated by the North Korean or Chinese guards.
+Kenneth Enoch, one of the former POWs who retracted his confession, was tracked down in 2010 by Al Jazeera reporters.
+He denied being ill-treated or indoctrinated by the North Korean or Chinese guards or playing any personal role in biological weapons attacks, but said "they send it with you."